This document assumes Commerce was downloaded and installed with the default options and that you've gone through the basic configuration.

 These tools allow you to use MODX in the same way you would for normal sites.

-To hook up Commerce, you will then use what we call the Products TV on your product pages.
-This is a template variable type that ships with Commerce that lets you maintain a list of products that are associated with the page.
+To hook up Commerce, you will then use what we call the Products TV or Matrix TV on your product pages.
+These are template variable types that ship with Commerce that let you maintain either a list or a matrix of products that are associated with the page.

 Imagine this resource structure: